-3.93 To follow the instructions on banking issued by the Corporate Director Finance and Resources.
+3.93 To follow the instructions on banking issued by the Director of Finance.

-Responsibilities of Corporate Director Finance and Resources - investments and borrowing
+Responsibilities of Director of Finance - investments and borrowing

 - 3.94 To ensure that all investments of money are made in the name of the authority or in the name of nominees approved by the Council. - 3.95 To ensure that all securities that are the property of the authority or its nominees and the title deeds of all property in the authority's ownership are held in the custody of the appropriate member of the Corporate Leadership Team. - 3.96 To effect all borrowings in the name of the authority. - 3.97 To act as the authority's registrar of stocks, bonds and mortgages and to maintain records of all borrowing of money by the authority.